ibm-cloud-docs/cis/override-rule-sets.md

 Where:

 * **`DNS_DOMAIN_ID`** is the ID of the domain.
 * **`--match value`** is the conditions that must be matched for the rule to run.
-See [fields and expressions](https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions) for a list of values to match.
+See [Using fields, functions, and expressions](https://cloud.ibm.com/docs/cis?topic=cis-fields-and-expressions) for a list of values to match.
 * **`--enabled value`** indicates whether the rule is active.
 Defaults to "true".
 * **`--override-action value`** is the ruleset action of any overrides.
 Valid values are "managed_challenge", "block", "js_challenge", "log", "challenge".
 * **`--paranoia-level value`** is the OWASP paranoia level.
 Valid values are "PL1", "PL2", "PL3", "PL4" and it's only available for `CIS OWASP Core Ruleset`.